What went right with Pranjal Kamra?

 |Initial Investment||Returns Percentage||Returns|

-Consistency is the key, but it ain’t easy to be consistent.
+Consistency is the key, but it is easier said than done.
 Requires some grit.
-You think you have got what it takes?
-Try investing.
-And not selling those off in a year or two.
+You think you have what it takes?
+Try investing and not selling your holdings in a year or two.

 Which is why people shouldn't anchor themselves to what I am answering right now.